-BUSN 267 Real Estate Law 3 cr.
+BUSN 267 Real Estate Law

-This course focuses on the study of the law of real property, laws governing title and title transfer, the concept of mortgages, and the obligations of those who participate in and assist with the transfer of real property.
+Real Estate Law 3 cr.
+This course focuses on the study of the law of real property, laws governing title and title transfer, the concept of mortgages, and the obligations of those who participate in the obligations of those who participate in and assist with the transfer of real property.
 Prerequisite(s): BUSN 251 or BUSN 290 or LAAW 101 or NJ Real Estate License.